 Mid-April, we were at it again with the near-field array (NFA) probe.
 They are designed for the inspection of carbon steel tubes, such as those in fin-fan air coolers.
 These new probes are a turning point in the evolution of NFT: rapid, intuitive C-scan imaging is a game changer for the inspection of ferrous tubing, the design easily enabling detecting and sizing defects commonly found in such tubing in a single pass.

 Reddy — Turnkey Eddy Current Array Made Portable

 And then, late April, after months of teasing, we finally unveiled the only portable turnkey eddy current array (ECA) instrument offering a complete ecosystem designed for the in-service inspection needs of the oil & gas, power generation, and aerospace industries.

-In November, we launched an expended line of DefHi tubing probes.
-We improved and expanded the heavy wall (HW) DefHi probe selection to offer superior coverage and penetration in very-low-frequency applications such as brass and cupronickel tubing.
-We also introduced an all new high frequency (HF) series of DefHi probes.
+In November, we launched an expanded line of DefHi tubing probes.
+We improved and extended the heavy wall (HW) DefHi probe selection to offer superior coverage and penetration in very-low-frequency applications such as brass and cupronickel tubing inspection.
+We also introduced an all new high-frequency (HF) series of DefHi probes.

 Thanks to your continued support, Eddyfi staff has grown more than 50% worldwide in 2014, so our headquarters had to be expanded to accommodate this rise in staff.
 That’s why we doubled our floor space from 1300 m2 to 2695 m2 (14000 ft2 to 29000 ft2) back in February.
 And our teams keep growing: 15% worldwide in 2015, and, even though it happened in 2016, we just opened our latest office in the UAE, adding to our European and American offices.